mrballistic/bejeweled-ai/memory-bank/progress.md

 # Progress: Bejeweled Clone with AI Mode

 ## Current Status
-The project is in its initial phase.
-The technical brief has been reviewed, and the memory bank has been established to document the project's foundation and guide development.
+The project is progressing with core functionality in place, but some issues need to be addressed.
+Dark mode has been implemented based on system preferences.

 ## Completed
 1. Technical brief reviewed and analyzed.